zh1peng/fMRI-handy-codes/on-1st-level/README.md

 # Task-related 1st Level GLM

 1. Speficiy a 1st level through spm gui
-2. Check the codes for that
+2. Find the codes for that
 3. Make it as a templete, specify the varibales that are different among subjects.
 4. Loop through subject